ShadowTheHedgehogHacking/ShadowMotionSwapper/README.md

 ## Features:
 * Ability to keep original properties of a MTN or replace props with the replacement MTN.
 This can be toggled per MTN.
 * No files are modified until Export is pressed- This acts as "Save As".
+* Replace a MTP's MTN entry with a .MTN not packed within another MTP ("Replace..." button)
 * Log window to easily save history of edits for later

 ## Credits: